Ghoster9/customer-cli-jack/README.md

 # Cli-with-javascript

 Cli for manage customers.
-Uses Mongoose, COmmander.js and Inquirer.js
+Uses Mongoose, Commander.js and Inquirer.js

+### Description for this

+For this use you just need to install it globally and this can be used for those of you who want to create a local Mongodb database.
+This is a simple cli tool that I created together when I watched YouTube.

 ### Version